 Anti-totalitarian vectors, 2019

 For more than two decades, artist Emily Floyd has explored art, design, education and activism in public artworks, exhibitions and experimental installations that are often both playful and provocative.
-A selection of newly acquired works from Floyd’s series Anti-totalitarian vectors, first shown at Melbourne’s Anna Schwartz Gallery in 2019, is installed on level 2 of the Heyward Library.
+A selection of works from Floyd’s series Anti-totalitarian vectors, first shown at Melbourne’s Anna Schwartz Gallery in 2019, is installed on level 2 of the Heyward Library.

 The title of this series refers to the political writing of internationally renowned philosopher and La Trobe alumna Ágnes Heller (1929–2019).
 Heller’s work has had a profound impact on the University since the late 1970s.
 Among many notable endeavours, she played an influential role in student organising, including encouraging the founding of the interdisciplinary journal Thesis Eleven in 1980.